rebelvg/node-flv/README.md

 `payloadSize - payload length of the current packet`

-`timestampLower - timestamp relative to the first packet`
+`timestampLower - timestamp relative to the first packet in milliseconds`

-`timestampUpper - timestamp extension`
+`timestampUpper - timestamp extension in milliseconds`

 `streamId - always 0`